 Even though most liability insurance applications take under 15 minutes to complete, it helps to know what information you'll need to complete your application.
 For personal liability, you'll have to provide basic information such as your address and social security number.
 If you're looking for professional liability insurance, you'll have to report business revenues, number of employees, and specific business risks.
 You should also expect to provide any information on previous insurance claims and report whether you've been rejected for coverage.1

 Insurance companies will have minimum coverage mandates, so figure out how much liability insurance coverage you can afford.
 If it's still not enough, you can always hike your policies deductible to afford a budget-friendly liability insurance policy.
 Plus, umbrella policies tend to be relatively cheap.2

 Some insurance providers are streamlining the liability insurance process.
-Geico, for example, offers a simple three-step process to get a liability insurance quote.
-Or, use aggregators like eInsurance.com to get multiple liability insurance quotes, at one time.3
+Geico, for example, offers a simple process to get a liability insurance quote.
+Or, use aggregators like eInsurance.com to get multiple liability insurance quotes at one time.3

 If you don't already have an agent, try an independent agent who represents multiple carriers.
-That's the advice of Sarah Haun, property and casualty insurance specialist at Advanced Insurance Designs, Inc., in Barberton, Ohio.
+That's the advice of property and casualty insurance specialist Sarah Haun.
 "Find an agent by contacting a local insurance agency," she said.
-"They'll gather information regarding your business, what you do, how long you've been doing it and any other business specific information the carrier requires in order to complete the quote.
+"They'll gather information regarding your business, what you do, how long you've been doing it and any other business-specific information the carrier requires in order to complete the quote.
 The agent will then acquire quotes from the carriers they represent."4

 Expert Advice on Shopping for Liability Insurance

-We turned to Sarah Haun, a property and casualty specialist at Advanced Insurance Designs in Barberton, Ohio, for expert advice on shopping for liability coverage.
+We turned to Sarah Haun, a property and casualty specialist who has worked with Advanced Insurance Designs in Barberton, Ohio, for expert advice on shopping for liability coverage.